starandtina/backend-interview-questions/README.md

   The problem with above logic is:

-  * when there’s multiple clients working concurrently
+  * when there's multiple clients working concurrently
   * the above logic is not atomic

   Questions: